TelemetryHarbor/harbor-docs/docs/api/rate-limiting.md

 * Use exponential backoff with jitter to retry after a delay.
 * Avoid sending bursts of requests.
 Optimize your submission frequency.
 * If your use case requires higher throughput, consider upgrading your Harbor plan.
-See [Telemetry Harbor Tiers](https://harborscale.com/pricing).
+See [Harbor Scale Tiers](https://harborscale.com/pricing).